 Rafting through Tara Gorge is one of the top bucket list things to do in Montenegro.
 The turquoise waters roaring amidst a lush, green forest and flanked by towering canyon walls are a sight to behold.
 There’s no better way to experience this breathtaking natural scenery than white water rafting through it.

-The Alps by the Albanian Border
+Hike in the Accursed Mountains by the Albanian Border

 Along the border of Albania, you’ll find some of the most beautiful mountains in Europe.
 Trekking through the Albanian Alps was a huge highlight of my time in the Balkans.
 I didn’t get to do any hiking on the Montenegrin side, but during my hikes in Albania, I could often peek into Montenegro.
 And from what I saw, dang.
 If you have the chance and the gear to take on Montenegro’s mountains, do it.